lshtm-vimc/vimr/README.md

-# univacr
+# vimr
-UNIVAC decision support model
+vimr - Vaccine Impact Model

-UNIVAC is a universal framework for evaluating vaccine policy options in low- and middle-income countries.
+"vimr" is a vaccine impact model (R package) for estimating the health impact of vaccination programmes at the national level for a given set of countries.